rusith/GSSubtitle/README.md

 # GSSubtitle
 GS Subtitle subtitle editor for windows.

-GS Subtitle is a subtitle editor for windows operating system. that can create , edit subtitles. used C# as the programming language and WPF as the visual system this project is need your support.
+GS Subtitle is a subtitle editor for windows operating system.</br>
+that can create , edit subtitles.</br>
+used C# as the programming language and WPF as the visual system.<br/>
+this project is need your support.